An old joke:

 Mr. Mulshine,

+I assume that you trust the current for-profit health care system because you have health care.
+If you did not, and had not for years on end, you might feel differently.
 There will always be problems with the limited resources of ‘healthcare’ per se ----whether such resources are distributed by the for-profit industry or by the government in a socialized single payer system.
 The real issue is the current system of for-profit healthcare in America has left more than 40 million uninsured and millions of others grossly under-insured, period.

+Your critique of the system in the UK does not address that issue.
 Just as the capitalist system needs regulation and systematic adjustment by the FED in order to operate functionally and provide people with the foundation of credibility in order to operate successfully, so now does the healthcare system in America.
 The government would never allow 40 million people to be under-educated or under-fed or un-housed without some major initiative to correct the issue.

 The Clintons had the right idea: Everyone in America deserves and needs to be covered, period.
 Whether this comes about by a single payer system or Congress requiring all private companies to cover everyone in America in an affordable way if they wish to operate as companies ---and figure out a way to do it, is fine by me.
+But this will continue to be an issue until it is solved.

 Joseph R. Novick